 - pain from throwing up

-- pain left side above breast after throwing up
+- pain under breast and back throwing up